blocknetdx/dxmakerbot/README.md

 --slidedynzoneignore | dynamic price slide increase ignore is zone when dynamic slide is not activated(default=0.05 means 5% of balance)
 --slidedynzonemax    | percentage when dynamic order price slide increase gonna reach maximum(default=0.9 means at 90%) --slidepump          | if slide pump is non zero a special order out of slidemax is set, this order will be filled when pump happen(default=0, 0.5 means order will be placed +50%% out of maximum slide)
+--pumpamount         | pump order size, otherwise sellend is used(default=--sellend)

 ### reset orders configuration arguments
 -------------------------------------------